nzoschke/jukelab/README.md

 We recall the times when artists composed albums, fans wore out records, friends crafted mix CDs, and nerds skinned music apps.

-JukeLab brings back a music experience with curation and control.
+JukeLab brings back a music experience that you curate and customize.

 ## Developing